-This guide provides a list of links to a variety of resources that can help you understand the rapidly evolving concept and use of AI.
+This guide provides a list of links to a variety of resources that can help you understand the rapidly evolving concept and use of generative AI.

 The Navigation Center for Student Success offers TUTORING and COACHING services in the third floor of the library.
 It is an inclusive space where students can develop confidence both inside and outside the classroom.
 Services cover all academic disciplines at no additional cost.